• Home

 Quite honestly I expected to be cleaning up my blog post a lot more.
 I was expecting that the phone wouldn’t pick up the words I had intended on using.
 I also figured that, like with typing my blog out, that I would end up rewriting the darn thing, because I am kind of anal, but I didn’t.
 I was pleasantly surprised that it didn’t have a ton of errors, I didn’t rewrite it and that it really does dwindle down a large chunk of my time in the writing process.
 It takes me about 5 minutes to talk and text a blog whereas it would take me easily a half an hour or more to type the whole thing.
 What about you?

 Now, don’t get me wrong, there are some errors, but it’s likely you!
-The errors I make are usually because I Cut your blog writing in half with talk to textstart a sentence and then stop and start again because I changed my mind.
+The errors I make are usually because I start a sentence and then stop and start again because I changed my mind.
 If you are a horrible speller, this might be good for you because usually the correct word (their v there) is used because you are using it in a sentence.
 It even knows comma, period or new paragraph, but sometimes it doesn’t actually do it but types it, however that is easily fixed when you revise the blog.
 End of the day, it is still saving a heck of a lot more time.

 I was even worried that I would end up with shorter blogs, but I think the opposite is true.
 Sometimes when I’m doing my talk-to-text blog I think that it’s going to end up short but next thing I know I’m at a 700 plus word blog.